william-lima-p/coopsealgame/README.md

 # coopsealgame
-A cool game that I discovered during a leadership training
+A cool game that I discovered during a leadership training.

-In order to run the game, install the package and run `coopsealgame::run_app()`
+In order to run the game, install the package and run `coopsealgame::run_app()`.

 During a leadership training, we were presented with the following game:
-- Seven of us (inclusing I) were positioned in a row of seven red tiles;
+- Seven of us (including I) were positioned in a row of seven red tiles;
 - The other seven of us were positioned in a row of blue seven tiles, facing the blue row;
 - Between us there was an empty tile;
 - A person was allowed to move to the empty tile if they were in front of it, or when they were in front of another person with an empty space behind them;